Cathays Park: History

 A six-month Cardiff Fine Arts, Industrial and Maritime Exhibition which included specially constructed boating lake, a wooden cycling track and an electric railway was held in 1896.

+The Development of the Civic Centre

+Cathays Park has had three very distinct phases of development, the first phase was built in the Edwardian Baroque style, which consisted of the University of Wales Registry, Cardiff University main building, Cardiff Crown Court, Glamorgan County Hall, Cardiff City Hall, National Museum Cardiff which was constructed from 1912, but only opened in 1927 due to World War I. The second phase was built in a more simplified classical design of the Temple of Peace, Cathays Park 1, Cardiff Technical College, now Bute Building.

+The four-storey maximum rule which was imposed by the local authority to ensure that no building in Cathays Park overshadowed the City Hall was removed.
+This led to the third phase of building from the 1960s, which although built in Portland stone as with the rest of the buildings in Cathays Park, was in a modernist architectural style.
+These included the seven-storey Biosciences building, in 1967, the twelve storey Tower building.
+Other buildings constructed included the Redwood Building for the University of Wales Institute of Science and Technology, Cardiff Central police station, Law Building and Cathays Park 2.

-In 1897 a competition was held for a complex comprising Law Courts and a Town Hall, with Alfred Waterhouse, architect of the Natural History Museum in London, as judge.
+At the start of the first phase in 1897 a competition was held for a complex comprising Law Courts and a Town Hall, with Alfred Waterhouse, architect of the Natural History Museum in London, as judge.
 The winners were the firm of Lanchester, Stewart and Rickards, who would later go on to design the Methodist Central Hall in Westminster.
 These were the first two buildings of the ensemble, and have an almost uniform façade treatment.
 The east and west pavilions of both façades are identical in design, except for the attic storeys, which are decorated with allegorical sculptural groups.
 On the Crown Court these are Science and Industry, sculpted by Donald McGill, and Commerce and Industry, by Paul Raphael Montford, while on the City Hall are Music and Poetry by Paul Montford and Unity and Patriotism by Henry Poole.
+The courts and the town hall were followed by the main building of the University College of South Wales and Monmouthshire (now Cardiff University), designed by W. D. Caröe and completed in 1905.